solaimanhridoy/LearnPostgreSQl/README.md

-Now if we insert again same record as row number 1 to the table Postgres will raise an error that will say.
+Now if we insert again the same record as row number 1 to the table Postgres will raise an error that will say.

 `ERROR:  duplicate key value violates unique constraint "person_pkey"
 DETAIL:  Key (id)=(1) already exists.`